ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 3: &quot;Transactions will be noticeably faster after The Merge&quot;"
+title="Misconception: &quot;Transactions will be noticeably faster after The Merge&quot;"
 contentPreview="False.
 Though some slight changes exist, transaction speed will mostly remain the same on layer 1."> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to "finalization."
 Both of these change slightly, but not in a way that will be felt significantly by users.